RNC Chairwoman Hits Back at Jen Psaki's Attack

-Somewhat surprisingly, Psaki specifically singled out as a MAGA supporter Republican National Chairwoman Ronna McDaniel.
+Somewhat surprisingly, Psaki specifically singled out as a MAGA supporter Republican National Chair Ronna McDaniel.

 And McDaniel made clear to Newsmax she wouldn't take Psaki's broadsides lying down.